-Students are encouraged to complete the “Financial Responsibility and Authorization Form” upon enrollment as each student promises to pay all tuition, fees, costs, credit, goods, services and expenses by the published due date specified by Susquehanna within the monthly e-statement notification and/or online Campus Commerce statement.
+Students are encouraged to complete the “Financial Responsibility Agreement” upon enrollment as each student promises to pay all tuition, fees, costs, credit, goods, services, and expenses by the published due date specified by Susquehanna within the monthly e-statement notification and/or online Campus Commerce statement.

 Effect of Complete Withdrawal from University or Dropping below Full-Time Enrollment

-Students agree that if they withdrawal from the university completely or drop classes below a full-time enrollment status (12 credits per semester), they are responsible for paying the amount of expenses as dictated by Susquehanna’s Institutional Refund policy, federal/state financial aid requirements and the Susquehanna’s Financial Aid Terms & Conditions.
+Students agree that if they withdrawal from the university completely or drop classes below a full-time enrollment status (12 credits per semester), they are responsible for paying the amount of expenses as dictated by Susquehanna’s Institutional Withdrawal & Tuition Adjustment Policy, federal/state financial aid requirements and Susquehanna’s Financial Aid Terms & Conditions.

 Student Account Communications